The 2019 IPG Independent Publishing Awards are now closed. The shortlist will be announced soon.

 •Innovation, creativity and vision.

-The Newcomer Award is open to companies that have been set up within the last three years.
+The Newcomer Award is open to companies that have been set up within the last five years.
 Judges want to see evidence of companies’ vision, strategy and engagement with their market, and of their impact in sales, marketing and publicity terms.
 The Award is open to publishers large and small, and embraces companies just starting out as well as those who are now settling in to their work.
-As well as impact so far, our judges assess companies’ potential.
+As well as impact so far, our judges assess companies’ potential and next steps.

 International Achievement Award

 The Diversity Award is for independents publishing for minority communities in the UK.
-We encourage entries that reflect the full range and spirit of diversity—for excellent publishing for BAME communities; for efforts to reach out to those with disabilities or special needs; or for efforts to promote multiculturalism through books.
+We encourage entries that reflect the full range and spirit of diversity, including excellent publishing for BAME communities, efforts to reach out to those with disabilities or special needs and initiatives to promote multiculturalism through books.
 The winner must demonstrate expert customer and market knowledge and support their submission with evidence of commercial and / or critical success.

 Digital Publishing Award